 Generally speaking, it’s easier to find a lender who’ll work with you when your car is worth more than your remaining loan balance.

 Each lender has a variety of requirements.
-It can be difficult to sort through them all, but the Credit Karma Auto Loan Refinancing tool can help you narrow down some of the options.
+It can be difficult to sort through them all, but Credit Karma can help you narrow down some of the options.

 You may also need to look outside your current lender for a loan.
-While some lenders, like Bank of America, will refinance an existing loan they’ve given you, other lenders won’t.
+While some lenders will refinance an existing loan they’ve given you, other lenders won’t.

 Refinancing your auto loan can help you access new payment options that better fit your needs.

-“Knowledge is power,” she says.
-“Make sure you have a clear understanding of your monthly payments, current APR and the length of your loan.
-Understand how much you will pay in interest over the life of your loan.
-An auto loan calculator can help.”
+- Compare refinance offers and be sure you understand how much you’ll pay in interest over the life of your loan.
+An online auto loan calculator can help.